The Best WordPress Image Optimizer Plugins in 2022 (Tested and Reviewed)

 - Many useful customisation options and great support for third-party WordPress plugins

-- Smush Pro is competitively priced and includes use of a content delivery network
+- Smush Pro is competitively priced and includes the use of a content delivery network

 Cons of Smush

-- Free version only allows lossless compression and only optimises image thumbnails
+- The free version only optimises image thumbnails

-- Free version restricts file sizes to 5MB
+- The free version restricts file sizes to 5MB

 - You need to upgrade to Smush Pro for WebP support and unlimited bulk image optimisation